 The Responsible Seafood Advocate supports the Global Seafood Alliance’s (GSA) mission by covering a dynamic and evolving industry with objectivity and integrity and by providing timely, insightful and accurate information from journalists, researchers and other industry experts.
 The Advocate appeals to industry professionals, academics, government officials, non-governmental organizations and representatives from the global food marketplace seeking insights about responsible seafood production.

-For Advocate advertising opportunities, download the 2021 Advertising Media Kit.
+For Advocate advertising opportunities, download GSA’s 2022 Media & Events Kit.

 Contact the Advocate